amowry/WARBL2/README.md

 https://warbl.xyz

-To power the WARBL on, hold down button 3 until the LED turns green, then release.
+To power the WARBL on, plug into USB or hold down button 3 until the LED turns green, then release.

 To manually power off the WARBL, you can click the reset button (or use a button action assigned in  the Configuration Tool).